-In Libet’s studies, subjects were asked to move their hand whenever they willed.
-While people were moving their hands, their brain activity was being monitored.
-After a subject moved their hand, they reported the moment they intended to move their hand (based upon the location of a hand on a clock like the one below).
+In Libet-style studies, subjects are instructed to repeatedly choose between two options, whenever they want.
+While people are deciding what and when to choose, their brain activity is monitored.
+Sometimes participants are instructed to report, after making a choice, when they formed their intention (based upon the location of a hand on a clock like the one below).
 As the story goes, the researchers watching subjects’ brain activity could predict that the hand was going to move before the subject actually moved his hand.
-In fact, they could predict when the subject was going to move their hand earlier than the time that the subject reported their intention to move their hand.
-They could do this by looking at patterns in brain activity (EEG) that preceded hand movements.
+In the studies that gather self-reported intention timing, they could predict when the subject was going to move their hand before the subject was aware of their intention.
+They could do this by looking at patterns in brain activity (EEG) that preceded people’s choices.

 As it turns out, many studies similar to Libet’s have been conducted.
-On average, researchers can predict a person’s action before the person is consciously aware of an intention to act — sometimes by 200 milliseconds, but sometimes by as much as 7 seconds.
+On average, researchers can predict a person’s action before they act or before they are consciously aware of their intention to act — sometimes by 200 milliseconds, but sometimes by as much as 11 seconds (e.g., Koenig-Robert & Pearson, 2019).
 While 200 milliseconds might seem negligible, seven seconds probably isn’t.